skytap/well-architected-framework/security/keysecurityareas.md

     -   Add template creators to the project in the **Manager** role.

-    -   Do not add other Skytap users to this project.
+    -   Do not add other {{site.Brand}} users to this project.
 Because they don't have project access, they cannot view or use environments and templates in this project.

 #### Departments

-Departments allow you to model company departments, business units, or project teams within the Skytap.
+Departments allow you to model company departments, business units, or project teams within the {{site.Brand}}.
 With department monitoring and limits, you can:

--   Create usage limits to cap the amount of storage, RAM hours, or concurrent RAM that department users can consume; this can guarantee that Skytap resources remain available to critical departments.
+-   Create usage limits to cap the amount of storage, RAM hours, or concurrent RAM that department users can consume; this can guarantee that {{site.Brand}} resources remain available to critical departments.

 -   Create usage reports to track and charge-back usage by each department.